Sarah Logan: The Riott Squad (2017–2019)

-On the November 21, 2017, episode of SmackDown, Logan made her debut, along with Ruby Riott and Liv Morgan, by attacking both Becky Lynch and Naomi.
+On the November 21, 2017, episode of SmackDown, Logan made her debut, along with Ruby Riott and Liv Morgan, by attacking both Becky Lynch and Naomi, establishing themselves as heels in the process.
 On the same night, they interrupted a match between SmackDown Women's Champion Charlotte Flair and Natalya and attacked them both.
 The following week on SmackDown, the trio, now called The Riott Squad, made their in-ring debuts for the brand, defeating Flair, Natalya, and Naomi in a six-woman tag team match.

 Over the following months, The Riott Squad continued to compete against Flair and Naomi.
 On the December 19 episode of SmackDown, Logan and Riott lost to Flair and Naomi.
 On the January 16 episode of SmackDown, The Riott Squad defeated Flair, Naomi, and Becky Lynch.
 Logan then participated in the first women's Royal Rumble match at the Royal Rumble pay-per-view as the third entrant, but was eliminated by Molly Holly.

 During the 2018 Superstar Shake-Up, The Riott Squad was drafted to Raw and caused the match between Bayley and Sasha Banks to end in a no contest.
 During the July 16 episode of Raw, Sarah picked up her first singles victory in WWE with a win over Ember Moon.
 Logan also debuted a new Viking-inspired gimmick, wearing war paint and the commentary team making several references to her "discovering her Viking heritage".
 On February 17, 2019, Logan and Morgan competed in a six–team Elimination Chamber match for the inaugural WWE Women's Tag Team Championship, at the namesake pay–per–view, where they were the third team eliminated by Nia Jax and Tamina but the eventual winners were Bayley and Sasha Banks.
 Logan competed at WrestleMania 35 in a women's battle royal match to decide the winner of a trophy, but after assuming she had won, Carmella eliminated her at the last moment.